-Constructed just five years after John Lennon’s tragic death, Strawberry Fields quickly became a well-known pop-culture pilgrimage site, and is now presided over and decorated by one dedicated super-fan.
+Constructed just five years after John Lennon’s tragic death, Strawberry Fields quickly became a well-known pop-culture pilgrimage site that, for many years, was presided over and decorated by one dedicated super-fan.

 Situated across the street from the Dakota, the building in which John Lennon lived and was killed, Strawberry Fields is a 2.5 acre chunk of Central Park focused around a mosaic with a single, powerful word in its center; imagine.
 During his career with the Beatles, Lennon inspired many, and since 1985 people have flocked to pay homage to the fallen music hero.

-One man has even taken it upon himself to act as the keeper of Lennon’s legacy at the memorial.
-Gary dos Santos is well-known around New York City and is a fixture at Strawberry fields.
+One man took it upon himself to act as the keeper of Lennon’s legacy at the memorial.
+Gary dos Santos was well-known around New York City and was a fixture at Strawberry Fields.
 The self-proclaimed mayor of Strawberry Fields began hanging out near the memorial in the mid-1990s and never left after John Lennon told him in a dream to keep maintaining the memorial.

-Now, dos Santos makes a living off of tips from tourists who pay him what they can after he delivers a short monologue on Central Park, John Lennon and peace.
-Besides his work as tour guide, dos Santos also contributes his own sort of artwork to the memorial, and regularly lays out flowers in the form of a peace sign over the mosaic in dedication of John Lennon.
+Dos Santos made a living off of tips from tourists who paid him what they could after a deliverance of a short monologue on Central Park, John Lennon, and peace.
+Besides his work as tour guide, dos Santos also contributed his own sort of artwork to the memorial, and regularly laid out flowers in the form of a peace sign over the mosaic in dedication of John Lennon.